-Marjan Centre for the Study of Conflict & Conservation
+Marjan Centre for the Study of War & the Non-Human Sphere

 War has traditionally been conceived, and studied, as a uniquely human phenomenon since humans are seen as the agents of war: the principal cause of war, its main protagonists, practitioners, and victims.

-The Marjan Centre for the Study of Conflict and Conservation examines one of the missing dimensions in the study of war and conflict, which is the relationship between war and conflict with the non-human sphere: these range from natural resources, the environment, ecosystems, to fauna and flora.
+The Marjan Centre for the Study of War and the Non-Human Sphere (formerly Study of Conflict and Conservation) examines one of the missing dimensions in the study of war and conflict, which is the relationship between war and conflict with the non-human sphere: these range from natural resources, the environment, ecosystems, to fauna and flora.
 Instead of looking at the non-human aspects of war as incidental to human activity these are central starting-points for the Marjan Centre’s investigation into the provision of security and resilience.

 The critical loss of biodiversity for humans needing access to a wide range of natural resources was highlighted by a UN report which noted that eighteen out of thirty five conflicts recorded since 2000 involved natural resources as a driver.
 Additional ‘drivers’ of conflict are changes in climate and population, food security and destruction of ecosystems from which the effects can be felt for a long time.

 To understand these threats helps to create a sustainable future and support the transition from conflict to post-conflict planning for which the Marjan Centre is developing a specific methodology called Ecological Development.

 Since its formation in 2010 the Marjan Centre has developed an inter-disciplinary approach both within King’s College and with other academic institutions as well as outside organisations.
 Since the Marjan Centre has contributed a number of articles including for International Affairs and completed a major research project for the World Society for the Protection of Animals (WSPA) concerning wildlife trafficking in conflict zones.